SIMPATICOProject/SimpaticoTAEServer/README.md

 ## Testing instructions:

-	1) How to test the Stanford Tagger server for English:
+	1) How to test the Stanford Tagger server:

 		Go to the folder where you unpacked the Stanford Tagger and run the following command: